ZhaiLab-SUSTech/circadian_notebooks/README.md

       - scanpy  (Used for downstream analysis of 10X data)
       - Seurat (Used for downstream analysis of 10X data)
       - scDblFinder (Used for removing putative doublets)
-      - scvi-tools (Used to implement 10X data integration)
-      - scanorama (Used to implement 10X data integration)
+      - SCTransform (Used to implement 10X data normalization)
       - harmonypy (Used to implement 10X data integration)
       - stereopy (Used for downstream analysis of stereoseq data)
       - metacycle (Used to identify circadian genes)